 Jets Bouncing Around

-Cygnus A has presented astrophysicists with a pleasant surprise: Inside this elliptical galaxy located 600 million light-years away lies a SMBH whose jets are bouncing around inside it!
+Cygnus A has presented astrophysicists with a pleasant surprise: Inside this elliptical galaxy located 600 million light-years away lies an SMBH, whose jets are bouncing around inside it!
 According to observations from Chandra, hotspots along the edges of the galaxy are a result of the jets hitting material that is highly charged.
-Somehow, the SMBH has created a void around it as big as 100,000 light-years long by 26,000 light years wide and the charged material is outside of it as lobes, creating a dense region.
+Somehow, the SMBH has created a void around it as big as 100,000 light-years long by 26,000 light-years wide and the charged material is outside of it as lobes, creating a dense region.
 This can redirect the jets hitting it to a secondary location, creating multiple hotspots along the edges (Klesman "This").

 A Different Approach?

 It should be noted that recent observations from ALMA of the Circinus Galaxy, 14 million light-years away, hint at a different model for jets than is traditionally accepted.
 It would seem that cold gas around the black hole is heated up as it approaches the event horizon, but after a certain point gains enough heat to become ionized and escape as a jet.
 However, the material cools off and can fall back into the disc, repeating the process in a cycle that is perpendicular to the disc of rotation.
 Whether this is a rare or common event remains to be seen (Klesman "Black").

 Blue, Charles.
 "Black-hole-powered jets forge fuel for star formation." innovations-report.com. innovations report, 15 Feb.
 2017.
 Web.
 18 Mar.
 2019.